-- (1) I understand the Code of Business Conduct and Ethics. - (2) To the best of my knowledge, I am in compliance with the Code of Business Conduct and Ethics. - (3) I will continue to comply with the Code of Business Conduct and Ethics.
+- 1. I understand The Heritage Code of Business Conduct and Ethics. - 2.
+To the best of my knowledge, I am in compliance with The Heritage Group Code of Business Conduct and Ethics. - 3.
+I will continue to comply with The Heritage Group Code of Business Conduct and Ethics.